Arkansas Lottery Still Relying on Scratch-Off Tickets, Rolling Out New Games

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.

-Scratch-off tickets that sell for $20 each are especially problematic, because they entice players to spend — and lose — larger amounts of money each time they play one of these lottery tickets.
+Scratch-off tickets that sell for $10 or $20 each are a problem, because they usually offer long odds on large prizes.
+That entices players to spend — and lose — more money each time they play one of these lottery tickets.

 The Arkansas Lottery’s over-reliance on big prizes, long odds, and expensive scratch-off tickets makes it an especially predatory form of gambling.